 |Criteria||Web 2.0||Web 3.0|

-Web 2.0 has immensely contributed to all sectors of development, making the internet more interactive and engaging.
+Web 2.0 has made a significant impact to all sectors of development, making the internet more interactive and engaging.
 It boosted industries like eCommerce in a massive way.
 In addition to creating thousands of eCommerce millionaires, it has also created millions of jobs worldwide.
-The next phase of the web, Web3, promises to increase these transformations and interactions between the users and the web.
-But here is the salient question, is users’ privacy really private, or the accusation by Jack Dorsey has some elements of truth?
-Web3 is still a work in process, and the truth will be known along the way, but while waiting, check out what Web5 is all about.
+As the next phase of the web, Web3, promises to increase these transformations and interactions between the users and the web.
+However, here is the salient question: is users’ privacy really private?
+Or does Jack Dorsey’s accusation have some elements of truth?
+As Web3 is still a work in progress, the truth will be known along the way.
+In the meantime, it’s worth checking out what Web5 is all about.

 Decentralization being the central discussion of the next phase of the web aligns with what Identity.com represents.
 One of our pursuits is a user-centric internet, where users have control over their data.
 More reason why Identity.com doesn’t take the back seat in contributing to this future via identity management systems and protocols.
-We also belong to the World Wide Web Consortium (W3C), the standards body for the World Wide Web.
+In fact, we are a part of the World Wide Web Consortium (W3C), the standards body for the World Wide Web.

-The work of Identity.com as a future-oriented company is helping many businesses by giving their customers a hassle-free identity verification process.
-Identity.com is an open-source ecosystem providing access to on-chain and secure identity verification.
-Our solutions improve the user experience and reduce onboarding friction through reusable and interoperable Gateway Passes.
-Please get in touch for more info about how we can help you with identity verification and general KYC processes, please don’t hesitate to get in touch.
+Through our work, Identity.com is helping many businesses by giving their customers a hassle-free identity verification process.
+Our open-source ecosystem provides access to on-chain and secure identity verification solutions that improve the user experience and reduce onboarding friction through reusable and interoperable Gateway Passes.
+Therefore, if you’re interested in learning more about how we can help you with identity verification and general KYC processes, please don’t hesitate to get in touch.